11 Signs Your Relationship Is Moving Too Fast (+ 15 Ways To Slow It Down)

 The right time to say “I love you” is once you are sure of your feelings.
 If it’s important that the other person loves you back, you might want to delay your confession until you have a clear idea that they feel the same way about you.

-Final reminder: We really do recommend that you seek professional help from one of the experts at Relationship Hero as counseling can be highly effective in helping you to figure if things are going too quickly and what to do about it if they are.
+It is a good idea to seek professional help from one of the experts at Relationship Hero as counseling can be highly effective in helping you to figure out if things are going too quickly and what to do about it if they are.

 You may also like: